pulp/pulpcore/docs/contributing/git.rst

 Pope's blog post on the subject
 <http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html>`_.

-Each commit message should reference an issue in `Pulp's Redmine issue tracker
+Each commit message should reference an issue in `Pulp's Github issue tracker
-<https://pulp.plan.io>`_.
+<https://github.com/pulp>`_.
 To do this you should **include both a keyword and a link** to the issue.

 To reference the issue (but not change its state), use ``re`` or ``ref``::